mags337/WWC_ChallengeDays/README.md

 [Day3](https://github.com/mags337/WWC_ChallengeDays/blob/main/python_challenges/vowel_counter_better.py)  | Write a function to count the number of vowels in a given string
 [Day4](https://github.com/mags337/WWC_ChallengeDays/blob/main/python_challenges/sum_of_elements.py) | Write a program to find the sum of all elements in a list.
 [Day5](https://github.com/mags337/WWC_ChallengeDays/blob/main/python_challenges/find_min_max.py) | Write a program to find the maximum and minimum values in a list.
+[Day6](https://github.com/mags337/WWC_ChallengeDays/blob/main/python_challenges/count_letter.py) | Write a program to count the occurrences of a specific character in a string